nebari-dev/nebari/CONTRIBUTING.md

    it.

 :warning: - If your commit introduces a new feature or changes functionality, please ensure you first create an open Pull Request on our repo with `WIP` (work in progress) in the title and marked as draft, explaining what you want to do.
-That way we can discuss it to be sure it makes sense for QHub.
+That way we can discuss it to be sure it makes sense for Nebari.
 Or start by creating an issue and indicate that you would be interested in solving the problem yourself.
 This is generally not necessary for bug fixes, documentation updates, etc. However, if you do not get any reaction, do feel free to ask for a review.